RIPE Atlas in Latin America and the Caribbean

 Applying for a RIPE NCC Access account

 In order to manage the measurement devices, see and run measurements, transfer credits and other options, a RIPE NCC Access account is required.
-To create your account you must complete the following form.
+To create your account you must complete this form.

 Requesting a probe